joshuar/go-hass-agent/README.md

 up to MQTT.
 You can extend it **even further** with your own custom sensors and controls with scripts/programs.

-You can then use these sensors, controls or events in any automations and dashboards, just like the companion app or any other “thing” you've added into Home Assistant.
+You can then use these sensors, controls, or events in any automations and dashboards, just like the companion app or any other “thing” you've added into Home Assistant.